Nagpur: The Nagpur bench of the Bombay High

-Justice S B Deshmukh of the division bench, recused
+Justice S B Deshmukh at the division bench led by Justice

-division bench most probably after the summer vacation.
+before another division bench most probably after the summer

 The petitioners also including renowned social workers Dr

 Abhay and Rani Bang, Dr Prakash Amte, Dr Narendra Dabholkar,